Select a School

 The Center

-Frost Academy has a classroom dedicated to meet students’ individual needs during the school day.
-The Center is available for students by request or referral.
+Frost Academy has a classroom dedicated to meeting students’ individual needs during the school day.
+The Center is a technology free space available for students by request or referral.
 It serves as an extension to the classroom and related service team.
 The Center was thoughtfully designed to be a calming space with a range of tools available to help students regulate in an adaptive manner and collaborate with staff on a plan to re-enter the learning environment.
 A student may need additional academic support, working 1:1 with a staff member or may require in the moment processing during the school day.

 LEVEL

-• Must be on Level II or III
+• Must be on Level I or II

 • LEVEL II = 65-84% of total points earned.